openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 You can then :ref:`implement the automated assignment strategy<Implementing the Automated Assignment Strategy>`, :ref:`implement the manual assignment strategy<Implementing the Manual Assignment Strategy>`, or both.

+For a report that includes the cohort group assignment for every enrolled student, review the student profile information for your course.
+See :ref:`View and download student data`.

 .. _Implementing the Automated Assignment Strategy: